mikereidnz/pycf/README.rst

 Dependencies
 ------------

-To build cfl you will need to satisfy the following dependencies:
+Before building you will need to satisfy the following dependencies:

   * `LAPACKE <http://www.netlib.org/lapack/lapacke.html>`_ - C interface to
     LAPACK